 The W.V.
-Mushroom Club is a non-profit organization that was founded to promote fellowship,communication and education among everyone interested in fungi.
+Mushroom Club is a non-profit organization that was founded to promote fellowship, communication and education for those of us who are interested in fungi.
 We are an amateur club and the majority of our members are beginners.

 Learn About Wild Mushrooms

 When: The foray kicks off with a presentation by Walt Sturgeon Friday evening, July 24th and there will be an action packed day on Saturday, July 25th 2015, RAIN or SHINE!

-Where: The foray will be held at the Dry Fork Assembly of God Fellowship Hall in Dry Fork, WV, which is on the east side of Route 32, about 4 miles south of Canaan Valley State Park.
+Where: The foray will be held at the Assembly of God Fellowship Hall (not the church) in Dry Fork, WV, which is on the east side of Route 32, about 4 miles south of Canaan Valley State Park.
 This is the same location we have used for the past 3 years.
 GPS Coordinates: 38.975843, -79.493621.
-Just off Route 32 in the town of Dry Fork, about 4 miles south of the entrance to Canaan Valley Resort.

 Friday Afternoon Pre-Foray Workshop: We are delighted to welcome Tradd Cotter this year.
 He will be doing an interactive half-day workshop on mycoremediation from 10am until 5pm on Friday, July 24th.
 This workshop is completely independent of the foray, so anybody interested in attending only the workshop can do so.
 The fee for the workshop will be $50 per person, which includes lunch.
 We are limiting the number of attendees, so each person can have individual attention and a meaningful, personal learning experience.
 Please remember to sign up as soon as you know you will be able to attend, so we can reserve a spot for you.
 For more info on Tradd’s workshop, please visit: